Jonathan Shalit: Career

-He has been executive producer in two movies (as of 1 September 2019):Pudsey the Dog: The Movie(2014) (also voiced character "Cyril the Chicken") and The Time of Their Lives (2017).

-Litigation

-In 2000, after launching the career of child singing star Charlotte Church with a five-album deal, Shalit was sacked as her manager.
-He sued over the dismissal and was awarded £2million plus costs at the High Court in London.

-Charity

-Shalit is chair of trustees and Chief Barker of Variety, the Children's Charity and a leading figure behind the return to London of the Variety Club Showbusiness Awards in 2022.
-He is also Chairman of the MOBO Charity Foundation (Music of Black Origin), a Trustee of both ChickenShed (Theatre Changing Lives), Patron of the Royal Television Society and Co-Chairman of the Classic BRITS, and a supporter of Norwood.

-Media

 As a regular media commentator on entertainment issues, Shalit appears frequently in broadcast and print.
+Between 2020 and 2022, Shalit, who is Jewish, authored a column for the Jewish Chronicle.

 In 2012 he gave evidence to the Leveson Inquiry into the culture, practices and ethics of the British Press.
-His evidence disputed that given by Charlotte Church claiming that she had been encouraged, more than a decade previously, to perform at Rupert Murdoch's birthday party in exchange for positive media coverage, waiving a £100,000 fee.
+His evidence disputed that given by his former client Charlotte Church, who said that she had been encouraged to perform at Rupert Murdoch's birthday party in exchange for positive media coverage, waiving a £100,000 fee, over a decade previously.
+In 2000, Shalit had sued Church over his dismissal as her manager and was awarded £2 million, in addition to his legal costs.

-Recognition
+Shalit has been executive producer in two movies: Pudsey the Dog: The Movie (2014; also voiced the character Cyril the Chicken) and The Time of Their Lives (2017).

+Shalit is chair of trustees and Chief Barker of Variety, the Children's Charity and a leading figure behind the return to London of the Variety Club Showbusiness Awards in 2022.
+He is also Chairman of the MOBO Charity Foundation (Music of Black Origin), a Trustee of ChickenShed (Theatre Changing Lives), Patron of the Royal Television Society and co-chairman of the Classic BRITS, and a supporter of Norwood.

 Shalit was awarded the OBE in 2014 for services to the entertainment industry.
-He is also holds an honorary professor, awarded in 2012, and honorary doctorate at Henley Business School of Reading University in recognition of his contribution to the arts, music and broadcasting.
+He also holds an honorary professorship, awarded in 2012, and honorary doctorate at Henley Business School of Reading University in recognition of his contribution to the arts, music and broadcasting.